 Contracts only partially in the scope of IFRS 15

-When a contract is only partially in the scope of IFRS 15, it should be separated as stated in IFRS 15.7.
-Example given by IFRS 15 is a lease with a service contract.
-IASB acknowledged that the contract separation criteria in IFRS 15.7 result in any discount in the overall arrangement being allocated to the portion of the arrangement within the scope of IFRS 15 (IFRS 15.BC66).
+When a contract is partially within the scope of IFRS 15 and partially within the scope of other IFRS (a lease with a service contract is given as an example by IFRS 15.BC64), it should be separated and/or initially measured in accordance with the separation and/or measurement requirements set in the other IFRS standard first.
+In other words, the more specific Standard takes precedence in accounting for a part of a contract and any residual consideration is allocated to the part(s) of the contract within the scope of IFRS 15 (IFRS 15.7 and BC66).
+IASB acknowledged that the contract separation criteria set out in IFRS 15.7 result in any discount in the overall arrangement being allocated to the portion of the arrangement within the scope of IFRS 15 (IFRS 15.BC66).

 Fixed-fee service contracts